hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### Update Reserve Amount
-Updates the reserve amount for a stable coin.
+Updates the reserve amount for a stablecoin.
 The operating account must have the admin role.

 **Spec:**